 - For reducing response times: Users expect applications to be fast.
 By breaking the processing needed for a request into smaller chunks and having different threads handle the processing in parallel, response time can be reduced.

 - To serve multiple users at the same time: Application servers like Tomcat, JBoss, Oracle WebLogic and IBM WebSphere are expected to support thousands of users in parallel.
 Multi-threading is the only way this can be achieved.
 One thread is spawned by the application server for each request to be handled.

 Why Should You Monitor Java Threads?

-Application servers have thread pools where threads are created and remain waiting for new user requests.
+Application servers have thread pools where threads are created and remain in a waiting state for new user requests.
 The thread pools have maximum limits on the number of threads in each pool.
-If this limit on the maximum number of threads that can be executing in a pool is reached, new requests to the application server will be rejected.
-Hence, it is important to monitor the number of current threads in each pool.
+If this limit on the maximum number of threads that can be executed in a pool is reached, new requests to the application server will be rejected, which is why it is important to monitor the number of current threads in each pool.

 Monitoring Java Threads: Key Questions to Answer

 Modern JVMs provide JMX interfaces that allow monitoring tools to track thread activity in the JVM.
 The key questions you should try to answer with your Java application performance monitoring solution include: